F5Networks/f5-declarative-onboarding/docs/do-on-bigiq.rst

      - object
      - True
      - Settings for the BIG-IQ performing onboarding
    * - *accessModuleProperties*
      - string
      - Yes if an APM module is being imported
      - Additional access module properties provided for the import.
+   * - cm:access:access-group
+     - string
+     - Yes if an APM module is being imported
+     - The access group name of the access module provided for the import.
+   * - cm:access:import-shared
+     - string
+     - Yes if an APM module is being imported
+     - True if this is the first device in the access group.
+Otherwise this value can be false.
    * - *clusterName*
      - string
      - True if the BIG-IP is to be managed as part of a cluster
      - Cluster display name of the BIG-IP Device Service Clustering (DSC) group. `clusterName` must be the same for all the BIG-IPs in a DSC group.
    * - *conflictPolicy*
      - string
      - True if `failImportOnConflict` is false.
      - Conflict policy for the onboarding.
-Possible values: “NONE”, “USE_BIGIP”, “USE_BIGIQ”, “KEEP_VERSION”
+Possible values: "NONE", "USE_BIGIP", "USE_BIGIQ", "KEEP_VERSION"
    * - *deployWhenDscChangesPending*
      - string
      - boolean
      - Deploy when there are pending DSC changes on BIG-IP.
    * - *deviceConflictPolicy*
      - string
      - False
      - Conflict policy for device-specific objects.
-For Access, a device-specific import can accept “USE_BIGIP” for all device-specific objects.
+For Access, a device-specific import can accept "USE_BIGIP" for all device-specific objects.
 Default is the same value as `conflictPolicy`.
-Possible values: “NONE”, “USE_BIGIP”, “USE_BIGIQ”, “KEEP_VERSION”
+Possible values: "NONE", "USE_BIGIP", "USE_BIGIQ", "KEEP_VERSION"
    * - *failImportOnConflict*
      - boolean
      - False
      - True specifies to fail import task if there are conflicts.
 This can true if you want to resolve the conflicts manually.
 Default is false.
    * - *snapshotWorkingConfig*
      - boolean
      - False
      - True specifies a snapshot of the working configuration for current BIG-IPs before the import.
 Default is false.
    * - *statsConfig*
      - object
      - False
      - Stats configuration details for the BIG-IP
    * - *enabled*
      - boolean
      - True `statsConfig` if is defined
      - True enables collecting statistics for the BIG-IP
    * - *zone*
      - string
      - False
      - User-defined names that associate BIG-IPs with one or more data collection device (DCD) systems to provide optimal routing for statistics traffic.
-This value can be “default”.
+This value can be "default".
    * - *useBigiqSync*
      - boolean
      - False
      - True to use BIG-IQ to push changes to cluster BIG-IPs instead of using the BIG-IP cluster sync to synchronize configuration.
    * - *versionedConflictPolicy*
      - string
      - False
      - Conflict policy for version-specific objects.
-For Access, a device-specific import can accept “USE_BIGIP” for all device-specific objects.
+For Access, a device-specific import can accept "USE_BIGIP" for all device-specific objects.
 Default is the same value as `conflictPolicy`.
-Possible values: “NONE”, “USE_BIGIP”, “USE_BIGIQ”, “KEEP_VERSION”
+Possible values: "NONE", "USE_BIGIP", "USE_BIGIQ", "KEEP_VERSION"
    * - declaration
      - object
      - True
      - The Declarative Onboarding declaration that you want to transmit.
 The DO declaration includes the BIG-IP objects you want the system to configure.
    * - *async*
      - boolean
      - True
      - The `async` field must be true to use DO on BIG-IQ.
    * - *Common*
      - object
      - True
      - Sections of the DO declaration.
    * - *admin*
      - object
      - True
      - The `admin` section of `Common` in the DO declaration is required if making an AWS initial declaration using the `targetSshKey`.